 In 1937, niacin was found to prevent and cure pellagra, a condition characterized by sensitivity to sunlight, diarrhea, skin lesions, dementia, mental confusion, and inflammation of the mouth and tongue.

-Deficiency of niacin is very rare today.
+Deficiency of nicotinic acid is very rare today.
 In the U.S. alcoholism is the primary cause of niacin deficiency giving rise to the term alcoholism-related pellagra (1).

 In 1955 it was shown that niacin lowers cholesterol in humans (2).
-Today, niacin is mostly used to improve blood lipids and reduce the risk of atherosclerotic cardiovascular disease (ASCVD).
+Today, it is mostly used to improve blood lipids and reduce the risk of atherosclerotic cardiovascular disease (ASCVD).